juliourena/Labs/README.md

 * Domain Controller (DC-01)
 * Web Server (SRV-WEB-01)
 * Workstations (2) (WS-01,WS-02)
+* Linux for Command & Control

 **History**: The idea of this lab is to simulate how an attacker from a phishing email can compromise a company using different tactics, techniques and procedures for initial access, lateral movement, credential stealling.

 ## Install AutomatedLab

+This setup will automate the creation of the windows enviroment we are going to hack, this does not include the Linux Server for command & control.

 It's recommended to run this lab from a VM without any restrictions, if you can create a new VM may avoid some problems.
 Run powershell as Administrator and install the AutomatedLab package using the following commands: